xxsreexx00/FashionHouseTemp/README.md

 ## Explanation about the Unity template
 This unity project aimed to provide a template for students to use as a start point for their projects.
+It contains these parts:
+* An example scene named "ExampleFashionHouse": this scene is created by 3D models of a building, some furniture, some images, videos, audios, pannels of information and a c sharp script for the movement of the user.
+* These folders:
+* Materials.
+* Textures.
+* Images.
+* Videos.
+* Audios.

 ## Links to slides of the course